 - Average temperatures in Ethiopia have increased by an average of 1°C since 1960, at an average rate of 0.25°C per decade.

 - Increases have been most noticeable from July through September.

 - The average number of ‘hot nights’ (the hottest 10% of nights annually) increased by 37.5% between 1960 and 2003 and the average number of ‘hot days’ per year, increased by 20%; cold days have also decreased.

-- The rise of sea surface temperatures in the Indian Ocean influences the migration of the ITCZ which can further increase variability in the timing and duration of rainfall seasons, altering traditional rainfall patterns and cause more frequent drought.
+- The rise of sea surface temperatures in the Indian Ocean influences the migration of the ITCZ which can further increase variability in the timing and duration of rainfall seasons, altering traditional rainfall patterns and causing more frequent drought.